status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 ## Using "logrotate"

 Most systems rely on [logrotate](https://github.com/logrotate/logrotate) for log rotation and compression.
-The corresponding package will install its Cron hooks (or Systemd timer) and all you have to do is add a configuration file for Nimbus-eth2 in "/etc/logrotate.d/nimbus-eth2":
+The corresponding package will install its Cron hooks (or Systemd timer) -- all you have to do is add a configuration file for Nimbus-eth2 in "/etc/logrotate.d/nimbus-eth2":

 ```text
 /var/log/nimbus-eth2/*.log {